Software Core Operations

 - Serve as a source of institutional memory for scientific software expertise, needs, and acquisition

 - Avoid unnecessary/expensive replication and ensure optimal use of research and administrative software

 Lasergene is a comprehensive DNA and protein sequence analysis software suite comprised of seven applications which include functions ranging from sequence assembly and SNP detection, to automated virtual cloning and primer design.
 Lasergene is available in three different configurations, each designed with different researchers in mind.

 "Shared seat" is available for $695 and a "reserved seat" for $2,100.
 For availability and pricing details, please open a request with the UTSW Service Desk at ServiceDesk@UTSouthwestern.edu.

 DocuSign® provides electronic signature technology and digital transaction management services for facilitating electronic exchanges of contracts and signed documents.

-To acquire a DocuSign® Sender user seat license, submit a request to the UTSW Service Desk.
-ServiceDesk@UTSouthwestern.edu Persons who will only be signing documents sent to them from DocuSign Senders do not need to request a seat license.
+To acquire a DocuSign® Sender user seat license, submit a request to the UTSW Service Desk at ServiceDesk@UTSouthwestern.edu.
+Persons who will only be signing documents sent to them from DocuSign Senders do not need to request a seat license.
 The following information, as it applies to the person who will own the seat license, should be included in the request submitted to the Service Desk.